TheMathGeek314/CustomPlayerModel/ReadMe.md

 # CustomPlayerModel

-This mod allows you to to replace your knight sprite with a 3D model
+This mod allows you to to replace your knight sprite with a 3D model.

+It is currently slightly incomplete and may be updated in the future.

 ## How to add your own models
 This tutorial will walk you through every step of converting a Vroid model into a usable format for the mod.
 If you already have a compatible model, you may be able to skip some steps.
 This will take a bit of work, but everything here is free and safe.
+To see images, view this page on [GitHub](https://github.com/TheMathGeek314/CustomPlayerModel)

 You will need: